Agathe48/robot_mission_3/README.md

 In the `step` method, we implement the improved procedural loop of our agent.
 We start by receiving orders from the chief with `receive_orders`.
 We then call the `deliberate` and `do` methods, followed by the `update` method.
 Finally, the step is finished by the agent sending its percept and data to the chief using `send_percepts_and_data`.
 We chose to move the `update` method after the `deliberate` and `do` methods as this new order best fits our implementation and our needs.

-The `treat_order` method defines the agent's action corresponding to received orders from its chief.
+The `treat_order` method defines the agent's action corresponding to the received orders from its chief.
 The message reception of the agent is defined in the `receive_orders` method.

 The `get_specificities_type_agent` method is often used in our code as it returns specific values depending on the agent's type (*i.e.*, its color).
 It returns the maximum number of waste items that can be picked up (2 for green and yellow, 1 for red agents), the type of waste that can be picked up (1 for green, 2 for yellow, 3 for red agents), and the type of the right (2 for green, 3 for yellow and None for red agents) and left (None for green, 1 for yellow and 2 for red agents) zones for the agent.